CadiDadi/Election/README.md

 2. MetaMask will open to complete the transaction
 3. The candidate voting status will reflect the change once the transaction is processed.

+### Rinkeby Setup & Interaction

+1. The dApp is hosted:  https://cadidadi.github.io/Election/
+2. Connect MetaMask to Rinkeby Network
+3. dApp interaction operates similar to Local interaction

-##### Please contact me if you have any problems with the operation of the dApp.
+##### Please contact me if you have any questions regarding the operation of the dApp.
 Thanks, ScottAshcroft@gmail.com